mroth/scmpuff/commands/inits/data/README.md

-These scripts are built into the binary by the `go-bindata` program during compilation.
-Thus be sure to run `go generate` for the package directory or compilation will fail.
+These scripts are built into the binary by the `go-bindata` program during `go generate` for this package.
+If you modify any of these scripts, you will need to re-run the generation.